"Music leaves an imprint that will last the rest of your lifetime."

 Mr. Hairston received his Bachelor of Music Education degree from New Mexico State University in Las Cruces, New Mexico.
 He received his master's degree in Saxophone Performance from The University of Texas at Austin where he studied with Harvey Pittel.
 While at The University of Texas, Mr. Hairston was a member of the UT Wind Ensemble under the direction of Jerry Junkin.

-Isaac Medina is excited to join the team as the associate band director at Hendrickson High School.
-Mr. Medina completed his thirteenth year of public education in Texas where he served as a head band director in Manor ISD for ten years and an assistant director at Socorro and San Elizario High School in El Paso for three years.
-While under his direction, Mr. Medina's bands have earned district, regional, and state recognition, including the 2019 and 2020 Best Communities for Music Education Award from the NAMM Foundation.
+Mr. Medina is the associate band director at Hendrickson High School.
+He is the conductor of the Hendrickson Philharmonia and the Hendrickson Theater Company pit orchestra.
+Isaac assists with teaching the marching band as well.
+Mr. Medina is starting his sixteenth year of public education in Texas where he served as a head band director in Manor ISD for ten years and an assistant director at Socorro and San Elizario High School in El Paso for three years.
+While under his direction, Mr. Medina's bands have earned district, regional, and state recognition, including 2019, 2020, and 2022 Best Communities for Music Education Award from the NAMM Foundation.

 Mr. Medina is the conductor of the Austin Flute Choir and serves on the board of the Austin Flute Society.
-The Austin Flute Choir was chosen from hundreds applicants to perform at the 2021 National Flute Association Convention in Washington DC.
-Isaac has also performed with the Cedar Park Winds since 2013.
-He has previously performed with the Abilene Philharmonic, El Paso Opera, El Paso Wind Symphony, Dallas Wind Symphony, the Roswell Symphony, and the Las Cruces Symphony Orchestra.
+Isaac has also performed with the Cedar Park Winds since 2013 and has previously performed with the Abilene Philharmonic, El Paso Opera, El Paso Wind Symphony, Dallas Wind Symphony, the Roswell Symphony, and the Las Cruces Symphony Orchestra.

-Originally from Las Cruces, NM, Isaac received a bachelor's degree in Music Education from New Mexico State University and a master's degree in Music Performance from the University of Texas at Austin.
-Mr. Medina a member of the Texas Music Educators Association, the Texas Bandmasters Association, The Austin Flute Society, and the National Flute Association.
-He will forever be indebted to his mentors, Dr. William Clark, Dr. Lisa Van Winkle, Barbara Lambrecht, Jerry Junkin, and Marianne Gedigian.
+Mr. Medina received a bachelor's degree in Music Education from New Mexico State University and a master's degree in Music Performance from the Butler School of Music at the University of Texas at Austin.
+Mr. Medina is a member of the Texas Music Educators Association, the Texas Bandmasters Association, The Austin Flute Society, and the National Flute Association.
+He will forever be indebted to his mentors, Dr. William Clark, Dr. Lisa Van Winkle, Barbara and Rick Lambrecht, Jerry Junkin, and Marianne Gedigian.